arnaud-neny/rePlayer/source/Replays/SidPlay/libsidplayfp/builders/residfp-builder/residfp/README.md

 (disabled by default)

 * `--enable-branch-hints`:
-enable branch hints in the reSID engine so the compiler can produce more optimized code (enabled by default)
+enable branch hints so the compiler can produce more optimized code (enabled by default)

 * `--with-simd=<runtime/mmx/sse2/sse4/avx2/avx512f/none>`: